 The register marking time begins at 8.55am and closes at 9.00am.
 Classroom doors will close at 8.55am.
 Any child arriving after 8.55am must enter via the front entrance and they will be signed in using our electronic signing in system.
 Children arriving after registers have closed at 9.00am will be recorded on our system using a L (Late) code.
 If a child arrives after 9.15am they will be recorded as late using a U (Unauthorised absence) code with the number of minutes late recorded against the code.

 If parents are late collecting children at the end of the day, the children will be taken to the school office and will wait outside the Headteacher’s office.
-Reception children will be taken to the office at 3.25pm and KS1 children will be taken to the office at 3.30pm.
+Reception and KS1 children will be taken to the office at 3.30pm.
 If a child is collected from the office, they will need to be signed out via our electronic system and a reason for the lateness needs to be given.
 If a child has not been collected by 3.35pm the office staff will ring the named contacts until someone is able to collect the child.

 - Parents need to contact the school as soon as possible on the first day of absence with a full explanation for the absence.
 If no one is available to answer the phone in the office a voicemail should be left on the school answer phone.
 Alternatively parents are encouraged to contact the school using the office email address: email@example.com The school will need to be contacted on each further and subsequent days of absence.

 - NB: Notes/letters provided by parents/carers in explanation of absence will be stored on your child’s file.
 Failure to provide a valid reason for your child’s absence on the first day they are away from school is unacceptable and will result in an unauthorised attendance mark until such time as the school deems a valid explanation has been given.

 The impact of absence from school has been calculated and presented in a table below.